NeRvOus1322/ADOFAI-ChangeIcon-Mod/README.md

 # ADOFAI-ChangeIcon-Mod
-You can change icons: otto,nofail,play button
+- You can change icons: otto,nofail and play button.